Dietrich von Jagow: Under the Nazi Regime

 On 23 March 1933, Jagow used his powers as police commissioner was to have the Württemberg state police arrest his archenemy Bauer in his office without charges.
 Jagow had a concentration camp built at Heuberg and organised the boycott of Jewish businesses in Württemberg as part of the national boycott of Jewish businesses on 1 April 1933.
-The Heuberg concentration camp had 1, 902 people imprisoned within its fences when it was founded in March 1933 and within nine months, the number had risen to 15, 000.
+The Heuberg concentration camp had 1,902 people imprisoned within its fences when it was founded in March 1933 and within nine months, the number had risen to 15,000.
 Bauer was sent to the Heuberg camp, where he was beaten and humiliated by the SA guards.
-About 40 people who held at Heuberg died as a result of beatings by the SA guards during Jagow's time as police commissioner, a fact that he proudly noted in his reports to Berlin.
-The Württemberg NSDAP was torn by a feud between Gauleiter Wilhelm Murr and his rival the Minister President Christian Mergenthaler.
-Jagow who backed the losing side in the feud was transferred to Frankfurt am Main as leader of the SA group V. In June 1933, he was promoted to the rank of SA Obergruppenführer.
+About 40 people who were held at Heuberg died as a result of beatings by the SA guards during Jagow's time as police commissioner, a fact that he proudly noted in his reports to Berlin.
+The Württemberg NSDAP was torn by a feud between Gauleiter Wilhelm Murr and his rival, the Minister President Christian Mergenthaler.
+Jagow, who backed the losing side in the feud, was transferred to Frankfurt am Main as leader of the SA-Obergruppe V. On 27 June 1933, he was promoted to the rank of SA-Obergruppenführer and, on 14 September 1933, he was appointed a member of the recently reconstituted Prussian State Council.
 During the Night of the Long Knives, Jagow was scheduled for execution by the SS, and was lucky to have survived.
-After the Night of the Long Knives, Jagow was transferred to Berlin, which he headed the local SA branch for Brandenburg from July 1934 to January 1942.
+Jagow was saved by Hitler's intervention, who insisted that Jagow was a good Alter Kämpfer ("Old Fighter") who served the NSDAP well during the Kampfzeit ("struggle time", i.e the Nazi term for the years 1923-1933).
+Jagow was transferred to Berlin, where he headed the SA-Gruppe Berlin–Brandenburg from July 1934 to January 1942.
 In Berlin, Jagow was noted for his zeal in persecuting Jews.
-In 1935, he was elected to the Berlin city council.
+He obtained a seat on the Provincial Council of the Province of Brandenburg in 1934 and, in July of that year, he also received a five-year appointment as a lay judge at the People's Court.
+In 1935, he was elected to a seat on the Berlin City Council.